A Legacy of Learning

 The Medford Public Library was established in 1855 and has served as a pillar of the Medford community since its founding.
 The original library moved to the Magoun Mansion at 117 High Street in 1875 and in 1960 a new library was built on the same site.
 In 2021, construction of the Charlotte & William Bloomberg Medford Public Library was completed.
 Today, the library receives over 220,000 visits per year and serves patrons from 0-100+ years of age with over 1,400 annual programs.
 Providing services to a rapidly changing population, the library remains a free, warm, supportive learning environment for all.

-Throughout the 150th year, the library will host lectures, walking tours, and events that illuminate the library’s role as a witness and keeper of Medford history, and celebrate Medford's evolution.
-Subscribe to our newsletter for updates!
+Throughout our 150th year, the library will host lectures, walking tours, and events that illuminate the library’s role as a witness and keeper of Medford history, and celebrate Medford's evolution!